Eristalis pertinax

-Eristalis pertinax is a European hoverfly.
-Like Eristalis tenax, the larva of E. pertinax is a rat-tailed maggot and lives in drainage ditches, pools around manure piles, sewage, and similar places containing water with high organic load and low oxygen concentration.
+Eristalis pertinax is a hoverfly in the family Syrphidae.
+It was first described by Giovanni Antonio Scopoli in 1763 and is found in Asia and Europe.
+Like Eristalis tenax, the larvae of E. pertinax are rat-tailed maggots living in drainage ditches, pools around manure piles, sewage, and similar places containing water with high organic load and low oxygen concentration.